PsuAstro528/Fall2021-website-src/content/lessons/week1/course_overview.md

 ### Please err on the side of caution
 - If not feeling well, please stay home.
 - If have reason to believe may have been exposed, please stay home.
-- Please let me know in advance (to the extent practical).
 ___
-- Being extra cautious in class will help peers and instructor to focus on learning, rather than worrying about their safety.
+- Being extra cautious during class will help peers and instructor to focus on learning, rather than worrying about their safety.
 - If engage in less safe activities outside of class, please take precautions.
 ---
 ## Course goals